MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMAutoDeploymentRuleDeployment.md

 ```

 ### -WriteFilterHandling

 Indicates whether changes are committed at deadline or during a maintenance window (requires restarts).
-If set to $False, content is applied on the overlay and committed later.
+If set to `$False`, content is applied on the overlay and committed later.

 ```yaml
 Type: Boolean